Investor Panel: How To Be Successful in Real Estate – Video 1 & 2

 Kathy: Okay.
 I will just share my horror story then with you because we’ve seen this actually happen a lot.
 A lot with our Australians in particular who can because our Australian group is so trusting.
 They’re so, so very trusting that they have at times just literally said, “Hey I’ve got money.
 Can I just wire it to you if you find something?”
 The experience is amazing.
 Like I said, what has happened in the past is we might find a team that we really like.
 They pass all of our tests.
 Everything looks good.
 Then because they’ve got a good track record put in and then they’re getting busier.
 It could be that they’re just getting too busy to be able to pay attention to the detail like they used to.
 Or in some cases, we’ve actually found that it just got so easy because our investors were so trusting because of the track record that our investors stopped doing their work.
 And I’m one of them.

 Even though I’ve seen this and so forth.
-One of our affiliates is no longer on our list.
+One of our property teams is no longer on our list.
 This is really important.
 I cannot tell you how important this is.
 If somebody’s not on our list, please find out why.
 I can’t legally tell you names in a broadcast way, but you can call and ask us, “Why is this person not on the list?
 Or is there something I need to know?”
 If somebody’s been to one of our events more than six months ago before doing anything please check in with us because it might be that market shifted.
 We just had Virginia out.
 That’s a great market, but it sold out.
 Now the properties that they’re selling in Virginia are not necessarily port properties.
 They’re college properties and they’re not near the port.
 You might not realize that.
 Again, just check in with us because markets change so quickly and people change.
 With this one particular market–

 Ben: It’s okay.
 Just say it for me.